Niederb/annual_report_database/README.md

 * Big companies located in Switzerland
 * Main focus is on companies listed on the stock exchange (SIX) ** All companies in the SMI and SMI MID index
-** Companies responsible for major infrastructure (transportation, financial, power, ...)
+** Companies responsible for major infrastructure (transportation, financial, energy, ...)
 ** Companies that are (partially) owned by the public
 * Big companies with different other legal forms are not a focus but could also be interesting